rohankishore/Tempus/README.md

 <br>

+## ⚒️ TODO
+1. Google Calendar integration
+2. Highlight dates in calendar which is special (maybe add some animations)

 ## 🤝 Show Support

 Hey!
 First of all, thank you for considering supporting me.
 You can support me by Buying me a Coffee via Ko-Fi.
 You can either [Click Here](https://ko-fi.com/rohankishore) or click the button "Buy Me A Coffee" on top of this page or via the GitHub Sponsor button.
 Thanks a lot :)